alchemyplatform/aa-sdk/site/pages/resources/faqs.md

 # Frequently asked questions

+Check out our [SDK discussions](https://github.com/alchemyplatform/aa-sdk/discussions) for more FAQs.
+Feel free to open a new discussion for any other questions, issues, or feature requests and we will be happy to help :)

 ## Smart Accounts - Light Account

 ### Do accounts have the same address across all chains?